 Relationships and Sex Education in the Senior School is delivered, at differentiated levels throughout all year groups, as part of the programme of Personal, Social, Health and Economic Education and Science/Biology lessons.
-The Health Centre team play an important role in the delivery of RSE.
+The School Nurse plays an important role in the delivery of RSE.
 The content can be summarised under the following themes: